ID CARD PROCEDURES DUE TO COVID-19

 Is your military ID card expiring, but with social distancing and stay-at-home orders in effect, you aren't sure whether you'll be able to renew it?

 The Defense Department has changed the process to allow service members and civilians to temporarily extend the life of their cards as the nation battles the COVID-19 pandemic.
 These extended cards that appear expired on their face can continue to be used for access to benefits, including health care and entry to installations and buildings and to systems and networks.

-The latest updates to the DEERS/ID Card Office procedures are based on newly released COVID-19 ID Card Policy Guidance to the DoD.
+The latest updates to the DEERS/ID Card Office procedures are based on newest extension to Policy Guidance for Identification Card Operations during the COVID-19 Pandemic.
 The highlights include:

 For more information and instructions, see attachments below.

 (as of April 16, 2020)